derhansen/sf_event_mgt/Documentation/ForAdministrators/Configuration/TsReference/Index.rst

    :Description:
          A page or an external URL that can be used in the registration template to show "Terms & Conditions"

    :Default:
          empty

- - :Property:
-         settings.reCaptcha.siteKey

-   :Date type:
-         string

-   :Description:
-         Sitekey for reCATCHA check.
-Note: If this setting is left blank, the reCAPTCHA field will not be shown

-   :Default:
-         empty

- - :Property:
-         settings.reCaptcha.secretKey

-   :Date type:
-         string

-   :Description:
-         SecretKey for reCATCHA check.

-   :Default:
-         empty